MrAlgo51/seismograph-core/README.md

 │   ├── config.py                # Stores config, keys, or DB paths
 │   ├── scoring.py               # Scoring logic for signal calculation
 │   ├── utils.py                 # Utility/helper functions
-│   ├── (other modules…)         # Any other shared code for import │
+│   └── (other modules…)         # Any other shared code for import │
-├── scripts/                     # One-off, utility, or data migration scripts │   ├── backup_db.py             # Backs up the database (manual or scheduled) │   └── (other scripts…)         # Any other migration, export, or fixup scripts │
+├── scripts/                     # Utility/data migration scripts (rarely run, not core pipeline) │   ├── backup_db.py             # Script: backs up the database (manual or scheduled)
+│   └── (other scripts…)         # Any migration/export/fixup scripts
+│
 ├── visualizations/              # Notebooks and scripts for visualization/analysis
 │   ├── analysis.ipynb           # Jupyter notebook for interactive analysis
 │   ├── plot_returns.py          # Python script for plotting returns
-│   ├── (other visualization…)   # Any other .ipynb or plot scripts │
+│   └── (other visualization…)   # Any other .ipynb or plot scripts │
 └── tests/                       # Unit tests or test scripts (if present)
     └── (test files…)            # Test code to validate pipeline</pre>